ngc7331/docker-compose/README.md

 create it manually by `docker network create br` if needed

+### Unexposed WebUI
+In most cases, run applications behind a reverse proxy is recommended, so ports for WebUI is not exposed in the base `docker-compose.yml` file by default.

+You can set up a reverse proxy using docker and connect it to [the `br` network](#user-defined-network), then it's possible to use the container name as the hostname to connect to the application.

+Alternatively, you can use `docker-compose.port.webui.yml` file as described in [Extra compose files](#extra-compose-files) to expose WebUI ports.
+The default ports are the same as inside container, you can change them using environment variables `PORT_WEBUI_HTTP` and `PORT_WEBUI_HTTPS` (if the app provides https connection).

 ### Extra compose files
 Each branch has a `docker-compose.yml` as base file, but some applications may need extra files to work as you wish.
 For example, to add hardware-accelerated video decoding to Jellyfin, a series of `docker-compose.ha.<method>.yml` are provided.